 “Unless you want to sleep on a mattress Tonk Fah ripped into five pieces,” Denth noted.
 “He has a thing about mattresses.”

-“And chairs,” Tonk Fah said cheerfully, “and tables, and doors, and walls, actually.”
+“And chairs,” Tonk Fah said cheerfully, “and tables, and doors, and walls, actually.
+Oh, and people.”

 “Either way, princess,” Denth said.
 “This building was well known to people who worked with Lemks.
 As you’ve discovered--though I believed I warned you--he wasn’t exactly the most honest fellow around.
-I doubt you want the baggage that comes with being associated with him.
-Move out.”
+I doubt you want the baggage that comes with being associated with him.”

-“Best option,” Tonk Fah agreed.
+“Best to move to another house,” Tonk Fah agreed.

-“We’ll try not to break up the next house quite so badly,” Denth said.
+“We’ll try not to break up the next one quite so badly,” Denth said.

 “No promises though,” Tonk Fah said with a wink.